123hpcomsetup-j/StreamVibe/replit.md

 ## Recent Changes (January 29, 2025)

+**Latest Update - Complete System Testing Success:**
+All major platform components have been successfully tested and validated.
+The Agora token authentication issue has been resolved, eliminating the last major barrier to full functionality.
+StreamVibe is now a fully operational live streaming platform with proper authentication, real-time streaming, chat, and monetization systems.

 ✓ Enhanced WebRTC live streaming implementation for providers ✓ Updated admin panel to focus on provider authorization and payment oversight ✓ Fixed user role assignment - updated test user to admin role for accessing admin panel